Badis8/comparaison-of-factorys/README.md

 4) on a normal facotyr we need to have inside knowledge of the product to know when its "ready" to be created , after collecting the asynchoronus data (we dont have a in memory turtle to tell us when its ready , modifying buisness turtle logic would result to modify factorys)
 5) any improvements of the additional algorithms  from the normal factory would result into the approachign the builder facotry

-points 2 3 4 5 are better seen under the StubbornTurtleFactory
+points 2 3 4 5 are better seen under the asynchronous StubbornTurtleFactory